 The Language elements language elements that you specify in the configuration file for the Office 2016 Deployment Tool determine which languages will be installed.
 Administrators must specify the languages they want to install.
 The first language determines the Shell UI language.
 The Shell UI is the language that is used to display shortcuts, right-click context menus, and tooltips.

 If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall Click-to-Run and reinstall it.
 Add the language that you want to set for the Shell UI as the first language in the custom Configuration.xml file.

 Additional language tools that you can install for Click-to-Run products include the following:

 Language Interface Packs: Translated User Interface that installs over a copy of a Click-to-Run installation.
 You can download and install a Language Interface Pack for free.
 After you install it, you can use Microsoft Excel, OneNote, Microsoft Outlook, PowerPoint, and Word features in a different language.
 You can use the Office Language Preferences dialog after installation to change a language and see a translated user interface.
 For information about how to change the editing, display or Help language for Office applications, see Enable the use of other languages in your Office programs.
-To set Office 2016 language options on a computer that is running Windows 8, type "Office 2013" at the Start screen, and select Office 2013 Language Preference to open the Office 2013 Language Preferences dialog box.
+To set Office 2016 language options on a computer that is running Windows 10, type "Office 2016" at the Start screen, and select Office 2016 Language Preferences to open the Microsoft Office 2016 Language Preferences dialog box.

 Proofing Tools: Localized language versions of Office include proofing tools for a set of companion langauges.
 For more details and links to proofing tool downloads for each language, see Proofing Tools for Office 365 ProPlus.